Foregloss Cottage, Ballyconneely

 “Perfect size & location.
 The house had for good sized bedrooms, a big kitchen and a good sized comfortable living room with a great stove!
 The property is exactly 2km from the village of Ballyconneely (we measured it) so a nice walk or a quick drive, but also has that lovely West of Ireland remoteness.”- Scorie May 2018

 Electricity and heating at a set charge of €35 per week.

 Please note that €100 security deposit is required upon arrival.
 As long as there are no breakages or damage to the property this will be refunded on departure

-Check-out time is 10am
+Check-out time is strictly at 10am